 - 11 less/other.
 Both words are acceptable here.
 Devalued means having its importance lowered or taken away completely. - 12 instead.
 One action taking place instead of another one. - 13 pay.
 To pay attention is to follow something, to be observant. - 14 taken.
-Take matter into your own hands means to take initiative. - 15 by.
+Take matter into your hands is to take initiative. - 15 by.
 The means of solving the problem is mentioned. - 16 like.
 An example is given.

 - 17 unresponsive.
-Used in conjunction with 'silent', it supposed to have a similar negative meaning.
-Make sure to use the right negative prefix. - 18 contributions.
-It is important to use the plural form as no certain contribution is implied. - 19 fabrications.
+Used in conjunction with silent it supposed to have a similar negative meaning.
+Pay attention to use the right negative suffix. - 18 contributions.
+It is important to use plural form as no certain contribution is implied. - 19 fabrications.
 A fabrication is a fake, a made-up thing.
 This time we should use the plural form as there is a plural auxiliary verb 'are' before the word. - 20 popularity.
 This one is pretty straightforward. - 21 unappealing.
 The negative prefix is used because the previous part of the text talks of the phenomenon of fake followers as of something bad.
 However, some people can benefit from this practice because it can boost their popularity.
-So normally they would find it 'unappealing', but for the sake of success, they choose NOT to see it as unappealing.
+So normally they would find it 'unappealing', but for the sake of success they choose NOT to see it as unappealing.
 A double negative construction is used. - 22 desirable.
 Be attentive not to spell it wrong.
-Wrong spelling is counted as an incorrect answer. - 23 illegal.
-Make sure to use the right prefix. - 24 unethical.
+Wrong spelling is counted as incorrect answer.

+23 illegal.
+Make sure to use the right prefix.

+24 unethical.
 Same as before, spelling is crucial.

-- 25 have been living here for.
-The person still lives there, so Present Perfect Continuous is what we need. - 26 no room for anything else.
-The word 'room' is used in the meaning of 'free space'. - 27 before have I seen.
-Inversion is used here for a more dramatic effect. - 28 was dismissive of.
-To be dismissive means to be unwilling to accept something, in this case not wanting to accept or even consider the idea offered to her. - 29 no circumstances must/can/should you.
-Another case of inversion for a more emphatic effect. - 30 I take your point.
+25 have been living here for.
+The person still lives there so PPC is used.

+26 no room for anything else.
+The word 'room' is used in the meaning of 'free space'.

+27 before have I seen.
+Inversion is used here for more dramatic effect.

+28 was dismissive of.
+To be dismissive means to be unwilling to accept something, in this case - not wanting to accept or even consider the idea offered to her.

+29 no circumstances must/can/should you.
+Another case of inversion for a more emphatic effect.

+30 I take your point.
 To take one's point is to understand why a person thinks or does so.